+1 31-45 -\

+\These receiver bands are not available in

+ALMA Observation Site in Chile

+Location

-ALMA is constructed in the Atacama Desert in northern Chile.
-ALMA antennas are assembled and adjusted at the Operations Support Facility (OSF) at 2900 m, and the assembled antennas are transported to the Array Operations Site (AOS) at 5000 m asl for observation.
+ALMA is operated in the Atacama Desert in northern Chile.
+ALMA antennas are located at the Array Operations Site (AOS) at 5000m asl and operated remotely from the Operations Support Facility (OSF) at 2900m.
 The annual rainfall in the Atacama Desert is less than 100 mm, and incoming radio waves are less susceptible to absorption by terrestrial water vapor.
 These favorable conditions of location enable the observation of radio waves at higher frequencies (shorter wavelengths) including submillimeter waves in the highest frequency band in ALMA.
-Also, a flat and wide space of the Chajnantor Plateau is perfect for the construction of ALMA which can be extended up to 18.5 km.
+Also, a flat and wide space of the Chajnantor Plateau is perfect for the construction of ALMA which can be extended up to 16 km.